Mental Health Facilities Washington County, VT

 Washington County Mental Health Community Support Program

-Washington County Mental Health Community Support Program is a mental health treatment center in Washington County, VT, located at 9 Heaton Street, 5602 zip code area.
+Washington County Mental Health Community Support Program is a mental health clinic in Washington County, VT, located at 9 Heaton Street, 5602.
 Washington County Mental Health Community Support Program provides outpatient treatment.
-Washington County Mental Health Community Support Program offers couples/family therapy, trauma therapy and behavior modification to seniors 65 or older, young adults and adults.
-Washington County Mental Health Community Support Program also supports people with PTSD, people with serious mental illness and people with trauma.
-Additional services at Washington County Mental Health Community Support Program consist of suicide prevention services, supported employment and case management.
+Washington County Mental Health Community Support Program offers behavior modification, activity therapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
+Washington County Mental Health Community Support Program also supports people with serious mental illness, people with trauma and people requiring dual diagnosis treatment.
+Additional services offered at Washington County Mental Health Community Support Program include illness management and recovery, family psychoeducation and chronic disease/illness management.

 Washington County Mental Health